pk17r/AlarmClockEsp32Lcd1602A/README.md

   - updates time using WiFi from NTC server at start of microcontroller and everyday 1 hr after the set alarm time
   - drives a 90dB passive buzzer at rated frequency using timer of ESP32 and a mosfet at 5V
   - updates displayed time every second, shows today's day and date
+  - ESP32 is put into Light Sleep when display backlight is Off.
+It is awaken intermitently or by button press
+  - continous Power Consumption is 5V-17.5mA-88mW, 99.8% of time during normal operation.
+Intermittent Max is 1.3W

 To make single button operation possible, a push button arduino library has been made, named PushButtonTaps https://github.com/pk17r/PushButtonTaps